-A dog’s vocal repertoire encompasses more than just a simple “shot” – our canine companions use whine, yips, yelps, whimper, grumble, howl and growl in their communication.
+A dog’s vocal repertoire encompasses more than just a simple “shot” – our canine companion’s use whine, yips, yelps, whimper, grumble, howl and growl in their communication.
 Some even like to sigh heartily!

 There are many reasons dogs bark, but keep in mind that barking just seems excessive to us – barking in any form is part of a dog’s nature!
-Seemingly excessive barking may be due to a breakup-related issue, or they may be trying to tell you someone is at the door, or if you are in the middle of a game they may be barking to show they are on have good time.
+Seemingly excessive barking may be due to a breakup-related issue, or they may be trying to tell you someone is at the door, or if you are in the middle of a game they may be barking to show they are on having a good time.
 If you have more than one dog, it doesn’t always take much for one to trigger another.

 However, some dogs may be overly excited and may bark long after the postman has left or you may have finished the fetch game even if you told them to be quiet.
 This can be problematic, especially if you have neighbors around.

 Common mistakes owners make when dealing with an excessive dog barking

 The answer for many barking dog owners is to scream a little louder and tell them to be quiet.
 However, this can make your dog feel threatened or they may think that you are just barking along with them.

 There are many products on the market specifically designed for excessive dog barking to help calm and calm your dogs, such as Anti-bark collars that cause a light electric shock or an unpleasant spray.
 We do not recommend these as they are unnecessarily aggressive and uncomfortable and suppress your dog’s natural behavior and need for communication.
 Also, odor spray collars will punish your dog long after he has stopped barking because the smell lingers in his very sensitive nose.